stefanomarrone/surreal/README.md

 - Eclipse plugins

   - **Profile/org.surreal.SurvivabilityProfile**: Eclipse *plugin* project of the Survivability Profile
+  - **Gui/org.surreal.SurvivabilityPropertiesGui**: Eclipe *plugin* project of the Gui for the selection of surv. properties

 Wiki: detailed explanation for the usage of the tool